AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ICAEXSequence/At.md

 ICAEXSequence.At Method
 =======================
-AutomationML 2.1 APIGets the CAEX object at the specified index.
+Gets the CAEX object at the specified index.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)